gogins/csound-extended/silencio/patches/README.md

 ## Acknowledgments

-I would like to thank the many authors of the Csound instrument definitions that I have borrowed for writing these musical objects and for making them available for re-use.
+I would like to thank the many authors of the Csound instrument definitions that I have borrowed both for writing them, and for making them available for re-use.
 I have tried to credit each original author in each patch file.

-The existence of such code in such profusion is one of the great strengths of the Csound ecosystem.
+The existence of such great code in such profusion is one of the outstanding strengths of the Csound ecosystem.